 Analyses of minke whale boings are underway to identify signal characteristics that might be useful for individual identification and as indicators of population structure.
-We have already found statistically significant differences in the pulse repetition rates of boings from Hawaiian waters compared with those recorded in the Mariana Islands in the Western North Pacific.
+We have already found statistically significant differences in the pulse repetition rates of boings from Hawaiian waters compared with those recorded in the Mariana Islands in the western North Pacific.
 Interestingly, preliminary results from analysis of boings recorded on the seafloor hydrophone array (work conducted by S. Martin) indicate that there may be reliable signal characteristics that can be used for individual recognition.
 If so, these signal characteristics can be used to identify and track individuals using passive acoustic methods.

-We are continuing to analyze data from both Hawaii field seasons and the Marianas effort.
+We are continuing to analyze data from both Hawai'i field seasons and the Marianas effort.
 Our immediate efforts are focused on obtaining density estimates for our two main study areas.
 We are also examining the effects of noise produced by our own vessel on the calling rates and acoustic behavior patterns of minke whales.
-Any effects of vessel noise on calling rates is important to assess in order to evaluate biases in these data caused by our survey vessel, and future vessel based surveys.
-The results of these investigations will provide important information about a species that is common in the subtropical waters of the North Pacific Ocean, but about which there is little information regarding their ecology and behavior.
-[Work funded by ONR Marine Mammal Program / ACO access provided by Dr. Duennebier
+It is important to assess any effects of vessel noise on calling rates in order to evaluate any biases in these data caused by our survey vessel and in future vessel-based surveys.
+The results of these investigations will provide important information about a species that is common in the subtropical waters of the North Pacific Ocean but about which there is little information regarding their ecology and behavior.